inspec/inspec/README.md

 ## Kudos

+Chef InSpec was originally created by Christoph Hartmann (@chris-rock) and Dominik Richter (@arlimus).

 Chef InSpec is inspired by the wonderful [Serverspec](http://serverspec.org) project.
 Kudos to [mizzy](https://github.com/mizzy) and [all contributors](https://github.com/mizzy/serverspec/graphs/contributors)!

 The AWS resources were inspired by [inspec-aws](https://github.com/arothian/inspec-aws) from [arothian](https://github.com/arothian).